DarkKxyz/websites/README.md

-**Everytime download all files and continue with the instructions below site.**
+**Everytime download all files and continue with instructions below the files.**

 Discord: **Đarkk#7410**